-CHAPTER 7: BASIC OPERATION OF PME
+CHAPTER 7: BASIC OPERATION OF POWERED MOBILE EQUIPMENT

-The student will have a basic understanding of the operation of the most common PME.
+The student should have a basic understanding of the operation of the most common PME.

-- 1. The student will have basic knowledge of operating PME equipped with a bucket. - 2.
-The student will have basic knowledge of operating PME equipped with forks. - 3.
-The student will have basic knowledge of operating Variable Reach Lift Trucks (VRLT).
+- 1. The student should have basic knowledge of operating PME equipped with a bucket. - 2.
+The student should have basic knowledge of operating PME equipped with forks. - 3.
+The student should have basic knowledge of operating Variable Reach Lift Trucks (VRLT).